An example driven introduction to probabilistic rough paths: Coupled algebraic structures

-Having defined a coupled pair in Definition \ref{definition:coupled_trees} which corresponds to a richer collection of elements than a Cartesian product, we extend the same ideas to define a coupled tensor product between modules over a commutative ring.
-We remark that this definition can be altered to other settings (such as tensor products of vector spaces or groups).
+Next, we use the coupled pairs to parametrise a new graded module in the same fashion as Definition \ref{definition:AlgebraRVs}.
+While the Cartesian product of two index sets $I\times J$ can be used to index the tensor product of the two modules indexed by $I$ and $J$, the set of coupled pairs will be used to index the coupled tensor product.
+Having defined a coupled pair in Definition \ref{definition:coupled_trees} which corresponds to a richer collection of elements than a Cartesian product, we extend the same ideas to define a coupled tensor product between modules indexed by Lions forests.